chaos-mesh/rfcs/text/2021-08-11-implement-physical-machine-chaos.md

     latency: "5s"
 ```

-We replace the selector `namespaces` to `physicalMachines` , and the `123.123.123.123:123` and `124.124.124.124:124` are the addresses of Chaosd server.
+We replace the selector `namespaces` to `physicalMachines` , and the
+`123.123.123.123:123` and `124.124.124.124:124` are the addresses of Chaosd server.

-#### Advantage
+#### Advantage of proposal 1

-The physics experiment and K8s experiment are unified, the only difference is the selectors.
+The physics experiment and K8s experiment are unified, the only difference is
+the selectors.

-#### Disadvantage
+#### Disadvantage of proposal 1

 Higher implementation costs.

-* We know that Chaos Mesh is designed for K8s, there are too many codes coupled to K8s.
+* We know that Chaos Mesh is designed for K8s, there are too many codes coupled
+to K8s.
-* The chaos type is related to a selector, which means each chaos has only one target type.
-For example, DNSChaos inject fault to some containers, NetworkChaos inject fault to some pods.
-This means we need to implement the physical machine selector for every chaos.
+* The chaos type is related to a selector, which means each chaos has only one
+target type.
+For example, DNSChaos inject fault to some containers, NetworkChaos
+inject fault to some pods.
+This means we need to implement the physical machine
+selector for every chaos.
-* The config and implementation of the same chaos type for K8s and physical machines are different, like DNSChaos, JVMChaos, etc. It is difficult to unify them.
+* The config and implementation of the same chaos type for K8s and physical
+machines are different, like DNSChaos, JVMChaos, etc. It is difficult to unify them.

 ### 2. Treat chaos on the physical machine as a new chaos type

 Implement physical machine chaos as a new chaos type in Chaos Mesh.
-Add a new crd named `PhysicalMachineChaos` , the config includes:
+Add a new
+crd named `PhysicalMachineChaos` , the config includes:

-* action: the subtypes of `PhysicalMachineChaos`, the action can be `stress-cpu`、`stress-mem`、`network-delay`、`network-loss` and so on.
+* action: the subtypes of `PhysicalMachineChaos`, the action can be `stress-cpu`,
+`stress-mem`, `network-delay`, `network-loss` and so on.
 * address: the addresses of chaosd server.
-* config related to the action: for example, for `stress-cpu` action, we need to set `load` and `workers`.
+* config related to the action: for example, for `stress-cpu` action, we need to
+set `load` and `workers`.

 Here is the sample YAML config for network delay: